lindajoy/AI-Hogwarts/README.md

-# 🤖 Build with AI — Simple Q\&A Application
+# 🤖 Build with AI — Simple Harry Potter Q&A Application

 This project demonstrates how to build a simple **Question & Answer** application powered by **Google Gemini models** using the **LangChain** framework and other powerful tools for natural language processing, document handling, and vector search.